anuraagprasaad/image_downloader/README.md

 2. Go to the cloned directory.

-3. Execute the below command :
+3. Execute the command :
    bin/project

 4. The above command will trigger few test cases and url downloader logic to read and download images from the urls.txt file.